addy-dclxvi/i3-starterpack/README.md

 Maybe change some keybind, autostart apps, window rules, and more You can find on [i3 official documentations](https://i3wm.org/docs/userguide.html).
 And remember, my configuration is probably not suitable for You.
 So, I recommend You to change it.
 Also, make yourself getting used with keybinds.
-It will activate your Ultra Instict :joy:.
+It is faster than using mouse.
 If you want to change the keybind but don't know the button name, you can use [xev](https://linux.die.net/man/1/xev). <br />
 ```